 You can view detailed information about any field in the table, including its name, alias, and type, as well as field settings, such as whether the field is required and editable, and its length.

 To choose a different field to explore without going back to the full table, click the down arrow in the field column on the left and select a different field.
-After you are finished viewing detailed information about a field, you can return to the full table view by clicking Close.
+After you finish viewing detailed information about a field, you can return to the full table view by clicking Close.

 To work with a feature layer using the Visualization tab, do any of the following: